nasa-gibs/mrf/doc/MUG.md

 Optimizing the Huffman encoding tables for each tile, as opposed to using the default value can be enabled by having the "OPTIMIZE=ON" in the OPTIONS list.
 Choosing this will increase encoding time and reduce the tile size slightly, both are relatively small changes in most cases.

-The 12 bit JPEG is used when the input data type is Int16 or UInt16
+The 12 bit JPEG is used when the input data type is Int16 or UInt16.

-## JPEG Zero Enhanced (Zen) Extension
+### JPEG Zero Enhanced (Zen) Extension

-The JPEG tiles generated by MRF will always contain a JPEG Zen chunk, using APP3 "Zen" tag.
-This chunk contains a bitmask of the pixel positions that contain zero.
-If the size of the bitmask is zero, all pixels within the respective tile are non-zero.
-When reading a JPEG that contains a Zen chunk, the MRF will ensure that the pixel positions that contain zero matches the Zen mask.
-In essence, the pixels that contain zero are stored losslessly.
-This eliminates some of the JPEG edge artifacts when the background is black, enabling a Zen JPEG encoded MRF to be used as an overlay on top of other data, as long as black is made transparent.
-Since the Zen chunk is inserted in accordance to the JFIF standard, it will be ignored by legacy applications, which will still decode the JPEG image content.
+The JPEG tiles generated by MRF contain a mask of zero value pixels stored in a JPEG Zen chunk, using APP3 "Zen" tag.
+If the size of the Zen chunk is zero, all pixels within the respective tile are to be non-zero.
+When reading a JPEG that contains a Zen chunk, the MRF driver will ensure that the pixel positions that contain zero matches the mask.
+In essence, the pixels that contain zero are stored in a lossless way.
+This eliminates the JPEG edge artifacts when the background is black, enabling a Zen JPEG encoded MRF to be used as an overlay on top of other data, as long as black is made transparent.
+Since the Zen chunk is built in accordance to the JFIF standard, it will be ignored by legacy applications, which will only decode the JPEG image content.
+Since the mask is generated and consumed at the MRF level, it is not visible to GDAL.
+It only enables 0 to be treated as NoData value for JPEG compressed MRFs.

 The bitmask is organized in a 8x8 2D bitmask, which is then compressed by run length encoding.
-For most tiles, the size of the Zen chunk containing the mask is negligible but it does add at least eigth bytes to a tile, so there is a small size penalty.
-However, the potential benefit of being able to treat black as transparent outweigh this size increase.
+For most inputs, the size of the Zen chunk containing the mask is negligible.
+The potential benefit of being able to treat black as transparent outweigh this size increase.

 ## JPNG Compression

-The JPNG compression generates either PNG or JPEG tiles, depending on the presence of non-opaque pixels.
+The JPNG compression is a combination of PNG or JPEG tiles, depending on the presence of non-opaque pixels.
 If all the pixels within a tile are opaque, it is stored as JPEG, otherwise it is stored as PNG with an Alpha channel.
-It emulates either a Luma-Alpha image or an RGBA one, so it will always have 2 or 4 bands, always PIXEL interleaved.
+It is presented to GDAL as either a Luma-Alpha image or an RGBA one, so it will always have 2 or 4 bands, always PIXEL interleaved.

 Most of the options from PNG and from JPEG compression still apply.
 The data file will be smaller than when using PNG, if there are tiles that are fully opaque and can be stored as JPEG.
 Note that depending on the options used and the input data, the transition from PNG to JPEG might be visible.
+The normal JPEG with Zen mask should be used in most cases, except if 0 is not to be transparent and when gradual transparency is needed.

 ## TIFF Compression